 Financial Services Regulatory Authority (FSRA) introduced a regulatory lab (Abu Dhabi Global Market RegLab) in 2016

 By creating a regulated, safe environment RegLab has been designed to allow FinTech innovation to be tested without being subjected to the full suite of regulatory requirements that would otherwise apply to traditional financial services firms.
 The setup allows FinTech participants to explore and develop FinTech solutions in a risk-appropriate and cost-effective environment.

 26 FinTech startups have been accepted into the ADGM RegLab in three cohorts.
 They were given two years to test their concepts.
 The fourth cohort will be focused on Sustainable Finance and API economies.
 The previous cohorts have been focus-agnostic.

 YallaCompare, an online financial products and insurance comparison website that has raised $17.4 million to date including $8 million earlier this year is a member of the third cohort.

 Dubai Financial Services Authority (DFSA) introduced the Innovation-Testing License in 2017

 The license allows FinTech firms to develop and test innovative concepts from within the Dubai International Financial Centre (DIFC), without being subject to all the regulatory requirements that normally apply to regulated firms.

-45 FinTech startups have been granted the Innovation-Testing License including Sarwa, a robo-advisory startup (a technology based financial advisory that requires moderate to minimal human intervention) was the first firm to graduate in November 2018; currently an MEVP portfolio company.
+45 FinTech startups have been granted the Innovation-Testing License including Sarwa, a robo-advisory startup (a technology-based financial advisory that requires moderate to minimal human intervention) was the first firm to graduate in November 2018; currently a MEVP portfolio company.
 It had raised $1.3 million in its Pre-Series A round earlier this year.